-Jay grew up in Coopersburg, PA and shares that through his own struggles as a teen, he developed a great compassion to reach out to teens in similar struggles.
+Jay grew up in Coopersburg, Pennsylvania and shares that through his own struggles as a teen, he developed a great compassion to reach out to teens in need of help and hope.

 Jay enjoys spending time with his family, the outdoors, playing guitar and learning photography.
-Jay and his wife Hannah live in Lyndonville with their two daughters.[x] close
+Jay and his wife Hannah live in Lyndonville with their three daughters.[x] close

 Director of Resident CareView full bio

-Lynn grew up in Pennsylvania and received her bachelor's degree in social work from Shippensburg University.
-Lynn's previous work includes 13 years at Water Street Rescue Mission, a Homeless Shelter in Lancaster, and 5 years at American Home Life Intl., a youth ministry for international and high school students.
+Lynn grew up in Pennsylvania and received her Bachelor's degree in Social Work from Shippensburg University.
+Lynn's previous work includes 13 years at Water Street Rescue Mission, a Homeless Shelter in Lancaster, Pennsylvania and 5 years at American Home Life International, a youth ministry for international and high school students.

 While looking for new work, Lynn told the Lord that she would explore any door that He opened.
 Just a few days later, a friend shared with Lynn about an opening in The Fold Girls' Home.
 Lynn joined The Fold's staff in January 2010 as the Girls' Home Director.
-After nearly three years serving in the Girls' Home, Lynn was offered the position of Director of Resident Care.
-In this role, Lynn works closely with the House Parents of both homes, as well as parents of residents through our seminars and counseling program.
+After three years serving in the Girls' Home, Lynn was offered the position of Director of Resident Care.
+In this role, Lynn works closely with the Girls' Home and Boys' Home House Parents, as well as parents of residents through our seminars and counseling program.